 All birdwatching excursions with Bird Holidays leader, full-board accommodation (starting with dinner on 3rd, ending with breakfast on 10th), soft drinks at meal times, bottled water throughout, local transport by minibus, internal flight between Fuerteventura and Tenerife, ferry to La Gomera, and international flight.

 WHAT IS NOT INCLUDED

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flights from Manchester to Fuerteventura, returning from Tenerife, using the scheduled services of Jet2.
-Outbound flight departs mid-morning, return flight arrives back early evening.
-It may also be possible to join this trip from Leeds/Bradford and London Gatwick Airport; please phone for details.
+Return flights from both Leeds/Bradford and Manchester to Fuerteventura, returning from Tenerife, using the scheduled services of Jet2.
+Outbound flight departs mid-morning, return flight arrives back mid-evening.
+It may also be possible to join this trip from London Gatwick; please phone for details.